cweiqi27/discuss/README.md

 # Discuss

-A forum made for educations.
+A forum made for education.

 ## Tech Stack